-- 1. The applicant did not file within the 3-year time frame provided in Title 10, U.S. Code, Section 1552(b); however, the Army Board for Correction of Military Records (ABCMR) conducted a substantive review of this case and determined it is in the interest of justice to excuse the applicant's failure to timely file. - 2.
-The applicant states while he was serving, his spouse became ill and he had to take care of her and his children, this was one of the reasons he was unable to perform his duties. - 3.
-On 12 April 2004, the applicant enlisted into the USAR. - 4.
-The applicant's service record is void of the complete facts and circumstances surrounding his discharge and his record does not contain a DD Form 214 (Certificate of Release or Discharge from Active Duty). - 5.
-Orders 07-165-00042, issued by Headquarters, Army Reserve Medical Command, dated 14 June 2007, show he was discharged from the USAR effective 14 June 2007, under the authority of Army Regulation 135-178 (Army National Guard and Army Reserve Enlisted Administrative Separations) with an under other than honorable conditions discharge.
-He was reduced in rank from specialist/E-4 to private/E-1 in accordance with Army Regulation 600-8-19 (Enlisted Promotions and Reductions) paragraph 10-15 (Other Reasons for Reduction).
+1. The applicant did not file within the 3-year time frame provided in Title 10, U.S. Code, Section 1552(b); however, the Army Board for Correction of Military Records (ABCMR) conducted a substantive review of this case and determined it is in the interest of justice to excuse the applicant's failure to timely file.

+2. The applicant states he was young and did not have reliable transportation to his USAR unit.
+He submitted paperwork to go Regular Army and he never received a reply.
+If he was able to join today, he would without hesitation.

+3. On 23 December 2002, the applicant enlisted in the USAR for a period of 8 years, in the rank/pay grade of private (PV1)/E-1.

+4. His records are void of the specific facts and circumstances leading to his discharge.
+However, orders 06-234-0002, issued by 63rd Regional Readiness Command on 22 August 2006, show he was discharged from the USAR in accordance with Army Regulation (AR) 135-178 (Army National Guard and Army Reserve - Enlisted Administrative Separations), effective 21 September 2006 with an under honorable conditions (general) discharge.

+ABCMR Record of Proceedings (cont)

+5. The applicant additionally provides his driver's license.

-- 6. Regulatory guidance states when the separation authority determines that a Soldier is to be discharged from the service under other than honorable conditions, the Soldier will be reduced to the lowest enlisted grade. - 7.
-In reaching its determination, the Board can consider the applicant's petition, service record, and statements in light of the published guidance on equity, injustice, or clemency.
+6. In reaching its determination, the Board can consider the applicant's petition, service record, and statements in view of published guidance on equity, injustice, or clemency.